essdot/js-lessons/doc/types.md

 Type coercion is the process of converting a value from one type to another type, so that the converted value can be used in some particular way.
 For example, if you try to subtract a string from a number, the string must be coerced into a number before the subtraction can be performed.
 If the string cannot be coerced into a number, it will be coerced into `NaN`, and the result of the subtraction will be `NaN`.

-JS type coercion is a bit crazy.
-There's a lot to it, and it often bites JS programmers, experts included.

 ### Boolean

-The following will coerce to false:
+The following will coerce to `false`:

 * `undefined`
 * `null`